Make your Outlook email accessible to people with disabilities

 For more info on how to write alt text, go to Everything you need to know to write effective alt text.
 Visual content includes pictures, SmartArt graphics, shapes, groups, charts, embedded objects, ink, and videos.

-To find missing alternative text, use the Accessibility Checker.
+To find missing alternative text, use the Accessibility Checker in new Outlook or classic Outlook.

 Notes: